swantan/BIO594_Assignments/FinalProject_Workflow.md

 ```

 ##### Use fastp to preprocess and trim data
-> in this step, adapters were trimmed as well as low quality score sequences
+> In this step, adapters were trimmed as well as low quality score sequences

 for PE
 ```